jbienz/ReGlass/docs/GameSettings.md

 # Game Settings
 This page includes the settings necessary to get ReGlass working with various games.

-If the game you want to play isn't listed, check the [Game Settings Discussion][GameSettingsDisc] to see if anyone has it working.
-Finally, you can visit the [Find Settings](FindSettings.md) page to learn how to configure a new game yourself.
+Is your game not listed?
+Check the [Game Settings Discussion][GameSettingsDisc] or the [Find Settings](FindSettings.md) page to learn how to find them.

 ## Games